How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 The disease is similar to conjunctivitis and angioedema Quincke.
 The symptoms of this parasitosis are as follows.

-Contact with contaminated surface
+Contact with a contaminated surface

 Through contact with infected individuals